-During his time in the US, Kelvin traveled throughout Minnesota, Iowa and Texas meeting with sponsors and donors as well as giving presentations to churches (Christ Lutheran church of Alamo Heights and Our Saviors Lutheran Church in the San Antonio area, friends and family, and of course at our Annual Gathering and Friends of Friends fundraising breakfast.
+During his time in the US, Kelvin traveled throughout Minnesota, Iowa, and Texas meeting with sponsors and donors as well as giving presentations to churches (Christ Lutheran Church of Alamo Heights and Our Saviors Lutheran Church in the San Antonio area, friends and family, and of course at our Annual Gathering and Friends of Friends fundraising breakfast.
 He also met individually with some sponsors and donors and gave insight regarding the students they sponsor.

-In addition to these meetings, Kelvin was able to experience life in Minnesota where he visited some of the landmarks such as Stone Arch Bridge, Minneapolis sculpture garden and the Mall of America.
+In addition to these meetings, Kelvin was able to experience life in Minnesota where he visited some of the landmarks such as Stone Arch Bridge, the Minneapolis sculpture garden, and the Mall of America.
 And he tried lots of new foods.
 He also had many opportunities for professional development working with our U.S. staff and board members and by meeting with other professional groups like the South Metro Minneapolis Evenings Rotary club and individuals like Paul Walker of Gallup to gain insight and experience.

-For Kelvin, the trip from Nairobi to Minnesota was a long one, but quite fulfilling since it was his first time in the US and first trip out of Africa.
+For Kelvin, the trip from Nairobi to Minnesota was a long one, but quite fulfilling since it was his first time in the US and his first trip out of Africa.

 Kelvin is grateful to the organization for giving him the chance to travel to the US and get all the exposure and interaction.
 He is also grateful to all the sponsors and donors who spent time with him and for allowing him to share his perspectives of the program.